medaka0213/DynamoDB-SingleTable/readme.rst

    query.model(user).delete_by_unique("Michael")

-Then, ìreletion itemî deleted.
-But main itemís value is not chenged.
+Then, ‚Äúreletion item‚Äù deleted.
+But main item‚Äôs value is not chenged.

 ============= ===================== ===== ===== ======= ===========
 pk            sk                    data  name  author  content